This post may contain affiliate links. Please see our disclosure policy.

 Spices – the combination of garam masala and ground cumin creates an aromatic, mild curry sauce.

-Chicken thighs - I recommend free-range chicken thighs.
+Chicken thighs – I recommend free-range chicken thighs.
 You need them to be skinless and boneless as they are sliced into strips.
-They have a very tender texture.

-Coconut milk - opt for full-fat for best results.
-This gives a creamy texture and a subtle sweetness.
+Coconut milk – opt for full-fat for best results.

 Substitutions and Variations:

 Vegetables: this chicken and chickpea curry is great for packing in extra vegetables.
 I love adding diced red, yellow and/or orange peppers with the onion.
 You can also add roasted butternut squash or sweet potato.
-Alternatively, swap the fresh spinach for cavolo nero - bear in mind it will need to simmer for slightly longer as it takes longer to wilt.

-Chilli: I have kept this chicken and chickpea curry fairly mild.
-For a spicier curry, add diced fresh chilli after softening the onions.
+Make it spicy: add diced fresh chilli after softening the onions.
 Alternatively, add a generous pinch of chilli flakes, chilli powder or cayenne pepper with the spices.

 Here’s how to make One Pot Chicken and Chickpea Curry: